Law of truly large numbers: Examples

 Similarly, for an event $B$ with "one in a billion odds" of occurring in any single trial, across 1 billion independent trials the probability of $B$ occurring at least once is $1 - 0.999999999^{1,000,000,000} \approx 63.21%$.
-Taking a "truly large" number of independent trials like 8 billion (the approximate human population of Earth as of 2022) raises this to $99.96%$.
+Taking a "truly large" number of independent trials like 8 billion (the approximate human population of Earth as of 2026) raises this to $99.96%$.

 These calculations can be formalized in mathematical language as: "the probability of an unlikely event X happening in N independent trials can become arbitrarily near to 1, no matter how small the probability of the event X in one single trial is, provided that N is truly large."

 For example, where the probability of unlikely event X is not a small constant but decreased in function of N, see graph.

 In high availability systems even very unlikely events have to be taken into consideration, in series systems even when the probability of failure for single element is very low after connecting them in large numbers probability of whole system failure raises (to make system failures less probable redundancy can be used — in such parallel systems even highly unreliable redundant parts connected in large numbers raise the probability of not breaking to required high level).

 In criticism of pseudoscience

 The law comes up in criticism of pseudoscience and is sometimes called the Jeane Dixon effect (see also Postdiction).
 It holds that the more predictions a psychic makes, the better the odds that one of them will "hit".
-Thus, if one comes true, the psychic expects us to forget the vast majority that did not happen (confirmation bias).
+Thus, if one comes true, the psychic expects the audience to forget the vast majority that did not happen, an example of confirmation bias.
 Humans can be susceptible to this fallacy.

 Another similar manifestation of the law can be found in gambling, where gamblers tend to remember their wins and forget their losses, even if the latter far outnumber the former (though depending on a particular person, the opposite may also be true when they think they need more analysis of their losses to achieve fine tuning of their playing system).
 Mikal Aasved links it with "selective memory bias", allowing gamblers to mentally distance themselves from the consequences of their gambling by holding an inflated view of their real winnings (or losses in the opposite case – "selective memory bias in either direction").